sfabris/pihpsdr/README.md

 # pihpsdr
-Raspberry Pi3 or Pi4 standalone code for HPSDR, supporting both the old (P1) and new (P2) HPSDR protocols, as well as the SoapySDR framework.
+Standalone code for HPSDR,
+supporting both the old (P1) and new (P2) HPSDR protocols, as well as the SoapySDR framework.

+It runs on Linux (including RaspPi 3/4) and MacOS (using the "Homebrew" working environment).

 Latest features: